mollieswenson/therapist-bot/README.md

+# Therapist Bot Code Docs

 This code documentation records the constants, functions, and enumerations used in the JavaScript code of this application.
+Also available as a [pdf](https://github.com/mollieswenson/therapist-bot/blob/master/Therapist%20Bot%20Documentation.pdf).

+## About the app

 I wrote this app for a course on code documentation.
 The app is a (mildly rude) therapist who is happy to discuss your problems for hours on end.
 Try a working demo therapy session at <https://mollieswenson.github.io/therapist-bot/>.

-# Therapist Bot Code Docs

-See a pdf version of this at <https://github.com/mollieswenson/therapist-bot/blob/master/Therapist%20Bot%20Documentation.pdf>.

 # Constants